Horse at sunset in field

 exotic

 Downwood Veterinary Centre treats cats and dogs and offers routine care alongside some complementary options (acupuncture) and remote consultations via PetsApp.
 The practice also states it provides an out-of-hours service.
 Reviews repeatedly mention a clean, modern setup and clear explanations during appointments; one owner describes the team explaining “what, when and why” before sending them home, and another mentions a dental procedure with follow-up check-ups (two teeth removed, then a recheck).
-The clinic is also listed as a veterinary nurse training facility.

 Well House Vets